influxdata/docs-v2/content/influxdb/cloud/notebooks/overview.md

 ### Presentation mode

-Presentation mode displays notebooks in full screen, hiding the left and top navigation menus so only the cells appear.
+Display notebooks in full screen with Presentation mode, hiding the left and top navigation menus so only the cells appear.
 This mode might be helpful, for example, for stationary screens dedicated to monitoring visualizations.

 ### Local or UTC timezone